Table of contents

 Ushiro-goshi – 後腰 | Judô: Modo de usar

-This movement is performed from the back, often as a counter to a back throw.
-First you can bend down to resist the attack and help with subsequent lifting.
-When behind Uke grab with both arms around his waist or one of two hands at his Eri.
-Grabbing at Eri improves control when moving opponent but reduces lifting strength.
-After, lift Uke on your forward pelvic, to then turn him and let him fall to the ground.
+This lift is performed from the back, often as a counter to a back throw.
+First, you can bend down to resist the attack and help with subsequent lifting.
+Simultaneously, grab with both arms around Uke, or use one hand at his Eri.
+Grabbing the Eri with one hand improves control when moving Uke but reduces lifting strength.
+Subsequently, lift Uke on your forward pelvic, use momentum to turn him in the air.
+Finally, let him fall on his back.

 video